-Figure 4.5: HTML code used to generate the log-in form in Figure 4.4
+Figure 4.5: HTML code used to generate the log-in form in Figure 4.4 insert: Insert a new XML or data document into Metacat.
+You must specify a document ID.

 4.3.3 Inserting, Updating, and Deleting XML and Data Documents update: Update an existing Metacat document.
 The original document is archived, then overwritten.